Notify the MA State Public Health Laboratory BT/CT on-call personnel. The 24/7 phone number is (617) 590-6390.

-- Collect clinical specimens (blood and/or urine) from victims of a suspected chemical attack or chemical exposure.
+Collect clinical specimens (blood and/or urine) from victims of a suspected chemical attack or chemical exposure following guidelines given at the notification call.

 The timing of specimen collection is critical.
 Blood samples should be taken as soon as possible.
 Urine samples should be collected 7 to 8 hours after the exposure.
 For pediatric patients, collect only urine samples (unless directed otherwise).

-The Chemical Terrorism Response Laboratory, within the MA DPH State Laboratory, will analyze clinical samples to:
+The Chemical Terrorism Response Laboratory, within the State Public Health Laboratory, will analyze clinical samples to:

 - Identify the chemical substance used in the attack